yosrak5/Pharo-assignments/README.md

-# Task Documentation: Pharo Exercises for Fortran Code Migration
+# Task Documentation

 ## Overview

-This repository contains two exercises, implemented in Pharo, as part of the task to experiment with the migration of Fortran code.
+This repository contains two exercises, implemented in Pharo, as part of the requested task .
 The exercises demonstrate different aspects of the migration process and include tests to validate the functionalities.

 ### Exercises